Install DaVinci Resolve in Linux (Ubuntu, Arch, and Fedora)

 unzip DaVinci_Resolve_Studio_17.1.1_Linux.zip

-Now we need to make sure the installer .run file can be extracted.
+Now, we need to ensure the installer .run file can be extracted.

 sudo chmod +x DaVinci_Resolve_17.1.1_Linux.run